scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

 This should create a file 'package.tgz' in the project folder.

-Next, generate a seed model (the first model in the global model trail):
+Next, generate a seed model (the first model in a global model trail):

 .. code-block::